NiftyPET/NiftyPET/docs/intro.rst

 Introduction
 ============

-*NiftyPET* is an open source software solution for standalone PET image reconstruction and analysis.
-The key computational routines are written in CUDA C for high-throughput processing on NVIDIA GPU devices.
+*NiftyPET* is an open source software solution for standalone and high-throughput PET image reconstruction and analysis.
+The key computational routines are written in CUDA C for fast and efficient processing on NVIDIA GPU devices.
 The routines are then embedded in Python C extensions to be readily available for high level programming in Python [*]_.

 ---
 Aim